BirdeeHub/birdeeSystems/util/README.md

+This directory mostly is just to contain the [./import.nix](./import.nix) file

+Those functions are used for recursively finding and importing modules, and calling them like `importApply` when doing so.

 I am not particularly convinced most of these lua builder things are any good.

 The embed thing is kinda interesting?